Suh-Kyung-Duk2/coderbyte/README.md

 You can simplify some complex real world problems if you think it's not worth illustrating in the project.

 # Initialization

-Created one card and two accounts for test
+The bank server has one card with two account data for testing.

 Pin : 1234

 Account list

 0. Account number 987, money 2000

 1. Account number 654, money 1000

+ATM is powered from main()

 # Tutorial